 Other educational borrowing is available for those who may not qualify for need-based financial aid.
 Depending on your circumstances, federal loans may be available to cover up to the full cost of your medical education.
 Examples of these types of loans include Federal Direct Unsubsidized and Federal Direct Grad PLUS.
-Although private loans may be available, these need to be evaluated on a case-by-case basis due to the varying interest rates and terms of the loans.
+Although private loans may be available, these need to be evaluated on a case-by-case basis due to the varying interest rates, terms of the loans and borrower’s credit.

 How is need determined for need-based financial aid?

 The approach to financial aid starts with a determination of the amount that the student and his or her family should be able to contribute to the student’s education.
 This amount is called the Expected Family Contribution (EFC).
 The approach to calculating the EFC follows Federal Methodology, a standard approach that evaluates the resources of both the family and student in light of the family’s size, income and assets by using the Free Application for Student Aid (FAFSA).
 Once this amount is calculated, the financial need is the cost of education minus the EFC.
 The result is the student’s documented financial need.
 This is the amount on which need-based financial aid is awarded.